LIZ GRAHAM THERAPY, LCSW

 MY TRAINING & CREDENTIALS

-• Hakomi Institute - Level One Hakomi training (1 year)
+Hakomi Institute - Levels One and Two Hakomi somatic therapy training (2 years)

 THERAPY: CELEBRATING WHAT IT OFFERS AND THE WISDOM TO KNOW ITS LIMITS